Wazab-75/RISC-V-Team4/README.md

 # RISC-V RV32I Processor

 ## Project Description
-This project presents the design and implementation of a RISC-V RV32I processor with integrated caching and pipelining, undertaken by a team of four students to deepen our understanding of modern CPU architectures.
+This project presents the design and implementation of a RISC-V32I processor with integrated caching and pipelining, undertaken by a team of four students to deepen our understanding of modern CPU architectures.
 Starting from a basic processor core, we gradually introduced pipelining stages to enhance performance and implemented caches to improve memory access efficiency.
-Each stage of development was carefully tested and validated, ensuring correctness and scalability.
-The final result is a fully functional, parameterizable RISC-V CPU capable of running various instructions and real-world programs, while also serving as a learning platform for exploring advanced hardware design concepts and teamwork dynamics.
+Each stage of development was carefully tested and validated, ensuring scalability.
+The final result is a fully functional, parameterizable RISC-V CPU capable of running various instructions and real-world programs, while also staying simple and clear enough to serve as a learning basis.

 ## Team #4 Members